PriorLabs/PriorLabs.github.io/docs/index.md

-# Welcome to TabPFN Documentation

-TabPFN is a cutting-edge neural network designed specifically for tabular data prediction, leveraging the power of transformers to provide state-of-the-art performance on a wide range of datasets.
+# This is a beta for review

+To install TabPFN, please use the notebooks provided in this review.
+After review we are going to release our models as a python package on the python repository pypi.
 This documentation will guide you through the installation, basic usage, and advanced features of TabPFN, helping you to efficiently integrate this powerful tool into your data science workflow.

 ## Features